 Members of the public and companies may instruct barristers directly and therefore reduce legal fees by obtaining specialist legal advice and representation directly without the involvement of a solicitor.

 Barristers at 9 Bedford Row who accept direct public access are registered with the Bar Council to conduct this work.

 Senior Clerk, Paul Outen (email@example.com, 0207 478 2802) or First Junior Clerk Michael Cross (Michael.firstname.lastname@example.org, 020 7 489 2887) will offer free advice initially as to whether direct access is appropriate for your circumstances.

 Our barristers have a professional duty to consider the needs of a client.
 Should it become necessary to instruct a solicitor, Chambers will advise upon a suitably qualified solicitor.

 - Barristers will charge either a fixed fee for a piece of work or an hourly rate depending on the nature of the work.

 - Upon acceptance of the work the barrister and the client will enter into a contract, setting out precisely what work will be done, the fees for the work, the time it will take and any notable deadlines.

 - Barristers fees will be charged according to their level of experience, the complexity of the case and the length of time involved in dealing with it.
-The time at which fees become payable will be agreed on a case by case basis and is agreed between barrister and client.
+The time at which fees become payable will be agreed on a case by case basis.

 - Where the fee relates to a hearing, the barrister is normally entitled to the fee, whether or not the hearing goes ahead, though you may be able to agree a different basis for payment of the fee in such a case.